@bznotes @dshen what if one’s thesis is to simply find the most exceptional technical founding teams?

 So it would be natural for them to take this leap.

-a. viagra rosa Do you have a flow of proprietary deals from some source(s)?
+a.
+Do you have a flow of proprietary deals from some source(s)?

 Of course YC does.
 Their brand attracts the best of the best of the best to apply each class.

-b. british actress in viagra commercial Can you influence outcomes based on your experience, contacts, expertise, etc.?
+b.
+Can you influence outcomes based on your experience, contacts, expertise, etc.?

 YC now has amazing support from the community from other businesses, investors and their startup network.
 They also get amazing press coverage for whatever they do.
 They are universally respected for everything they say.
 If you are a startup that has gone through YC, it gives you a badge of honor that you can’t get anywhere else.
 Investors travel great distances to view Demo Day and then pick the best of the best to invest in, no matter what the valuation.
 These factors give their startups an advantage in the marketplace over those who are not YC alums.